ChrisTitusTech/win10script/README.md

 - Install Microsoft Visual Studio Libraries 2005-2017
 - Disable FastBoot

+# How To Use!
+Simply Run cmd (Command Prompt) as Administrator and paste the following! powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('http://tweaks.daddymadu.gg')" Or Run Powershell As Administrator and paste the following! iex(New-Object Net.WebClient).DownloadString('http://tweaks.daddymadu.gg')

 ## Modifications
 I encourage people to fork this project and comment out things they don't like!
 Here is a list of normal things people change:
 - Uninstalling OneDrive (This is on in my script)